mlandis/phyddle/docs/source/pipeline.rst

 :ref:`Plot` collects all results from the :ref:`Format`, :ref:`Train`, and
 :ref:`Estimate` steps to compile a set of useful figures, listed below.
-When results from :ref:`Estimate` are available, the step will integrate it into other figures to contextualize where that input dataset and estimateed labels fall with respect to the training dataset.
+When results from :ref:`Estimate` are available, the step will integrate it into other figures to contextualize where that input dataset and estimated labels fall with respect to the training dataset.

 Plots are stored within ``plot_dir``.